-Re: headline of article (date): Your article failed to mention many of the positive aspects of creditor insurance sold by financial institutions across Canada for products such as mortgages, personal loans, lines of credit and credit cards.
+Re: headline of article (date): I'm writing in response to your story about creditor insurance published on (insert date).
+Your article failed to mention many of the positive aspects of creditor insurance sold by financial institutions across Canada for products such as mortgages, personal loans, lines of credit and credit cards.

-For example, creditor insurance is available for a wide range of options, some of which like job loss insurance may be hard to obtain elsewhere.
+For example, creditor insurance is available for a wide range of options, some of which such as job loss insurance may be hard to obtain elsewhere.
 It is also available in small coverage amounts, which is not always the case with other types of insurance such as individual term life, critical illness, or disability insurance.
 In fact, lower-income Canadians seeking moderate levels of insurance represent one of the most under-served segments in the overall insurance marketplace.

 Further, all types of creditor insurance are provided under a group policy, which means more Canadians are accepted for coverage and they benefit from economical standard group rates.
-In fact, a 2015 independent actuarial study found that for several types of insurance, creditor insurance was less expensive than an identical amount of individual insurance, for many types of consumers.
+In fact, a 2015 independent actuarial study found that for several types of coverage, creditor insurance was less expensive than an identical amount of individual insurance, for many types of consumers.
 In addition, creditor insurance is the most accessible insurance in the country, with Canadians enjoying coast-to-coast access to it through more than 8,000 branches, telephone contact centres, and the internet.
 Perhaps most important of all, the availability of creditor insurance through banks and credit unions across Canada provides consumers with one more option, which is good for competition.